 - Q: Are Windows 11 devices targeted by default?

-- No. If you want to target Windows devices, you must toggle on support for Windows 11 devices on the Device Support screen, as it is toggled off by default.
+- No. If you want to target Windows devices, you must toggle on support for Windows 11 devices on the Supported devices screen, as it is toggled off by default.

 Requirements, compatibility, and testing